 The initiative works on the model of stopping the long walk of migrant labourers who are stuck without food or resources and yearn to return home.
 Once the ‘Stop the Walk’ volunteers get the information about their whereabouts, they arrange transport for them to go home.

-social media announcing a crowd-funding campaign.
+“On May 18, a team of ten volunteers went live on social media announcing a crowd-funding campaign.
 Luckily, a flood of people expressed the willingness to donate.
 The response was quite overwhelming.
 We just had to organize these funds and arrange transport.
 It was quite simple,” said Sandeep M, one of the volunteers.

 The good news is that so far over 5,000 migrant workers have been transported in just twelve days.
 “We raised over Rs 50 lakh through crowdfunding alone.
 Over 98 vehicles have been arranged for the migrant labourers from West Bengal, Orissa, Maharashtra, Telangana, and Andhra.
 The work is still in progress,” the volunteer said.

 The initiative now has thirty volunteers, of whom ten work on the ground.
 “In the initial days, we would go to the Medchal Highway and see many of these labourers walking.
 We would gather details, ask them to remain where they are, and by evening, we would arrange permissions and transport them home,” the volunteer said.

 The volunteers arrange buses based in Hyderabad, Vijayawada and Anakapalle.

 Stop the Walk has also started a helpline and given out phone number (9908741111) on which the people in distress can call.
 They receive over 100-150 SOS calls daily.